This site is dedicated to the players of the orchestra, which existed in Germany from 1952 to 1962,

 David Amram,

-Michael Colgrass, and
+Michael Colgrass, an

 John Sant'Ambrogio.